openshift-pipelines/pipelines-as-code/INSTALL.md

 echo https://$(oc get route -n pipelines-as-code el-pipelines-as-code-interceptor -o jsonpath='{.spec.host}')
 ```

-## Create a Pipeline-as-Code GitHub App
+## Create a Pipelines-as-Code GitHub App

-You should now create a Pipeline-as-Code GitHub App which acts as the integration point with OpenShift Pipelines and brings the Git workflow into Tekton pipelines.
-You need the webhook of the GitHub App pointing to your Pipeline-as-Code EventListener route endpoint which would then trigger pipelines on GitHub events.
+You should now create a Pipelines-as-Code GitHub App which acts as the integration point with OpenShift Pipelines and brings the Git workflow into Tekton pipelines.
+You need the webhook of the GitHub App pointing to your Pipelines-as-Code EventListener route endpoint which would then trigger pipelines on GitHub events.

 * Go to https://github.com/settings/apps (or *Settings > Developer settings > GitHub Apps*) and click on **New GitHub App** button
 * Provide the following info in the GitHub App form